psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 He (Mr. Eldridge) felt himself bound further to say, that besides the false and defamatory libel he bad referred to affecting the character of Mr. Pittis, the pamphlet was, in his opinion, not dictated by a Christian spirit; it was penned with a degree of bitterness and exaggeration, and contained unfounded imputations, inuendoes, and sweeping censures, injuriously affecting the character of the Magistrates of the borough, and the inhabitants of the town generally, and not at all creditable to the position of the defendant as a gentleman and a clergyman.
 Whilst he spoke thus stringently of his conduct, he would wish to be understood that he did not stand there as the apologist for vices which were, unfortunately, too common in their town, although he believed not more so than in other localities; neither did he uphold the evil doings of such men who were well described by the reverend gentlemen as " the mean and dastardly betrayers of female innocence."
 It was unfortunate for the case of Mr. Wilson, that his pamphlet did not appear until after the Magistrates had earnestly directed their attention to the moral state of the borough, in which they had been strengthened by an influential memorial which had been presented to them, and he (Mr. Eldridge) felt happy in stating that the authorities had not been slack in determinedly and impartially using their endeavours to put down vice and immorality in the town.
 It was due to them that he should thus publicly state this fact, and he considered it was right the rev. gentleman should know it.
 He (Mr. Eldridge) had filled the office of Chief Magistrate of their borough, and, consequently, knew from experience they could deal with open immorality only.
 He instanced a case which came under his own knowledge while presiding over them as Mayor.
 He knew there was a certain house of ill-fame, where the worst of vices were carried on ; he went to the neighbours, who were cognisant of the fact and the only parties who could testify to it ; but none could be induced to give the necessary testimony, in consequence of which his efforts to remove the evil were frustrated.
 He mentioned this circumstance to show the rev. gentleman and his informants how difficult it was to deal with such cases.
 ```

-Mr. Eldrdige then went on to defend what he felt were misrepresentations of his own statements in the Council meeting where the Mayor felt obliged to make a public stand against the charges levelled in Carus Wilson's first tract, before suggeting that Mr. Pittis would drop his suit if an appropriate apology was provided.
+Mr. Eldridge then went on to defend what he felt were misrepresentations of his own statements in the Council meeting where the Mayor felt obliged to make a public stand against the charges levelled in Carus Wilson's first tract, before suggesting that Mr. Pittis would drop his suit if an appropriate apology was provided.

 ```{admonition} No record impugning the characters of those not under actual visitation
 :class: dropdown